Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Introduction

-On the other hand, the PDE Integral wall model with its already proven cost-effectiveness over differential-complexity models, is approached in this study from the perspective of the strategy and the challenges associated with its implementation in an unstructured-grid cell-centered finite-volume LES solver.
+On the other hand, the integral NEQWM with its already proven cost-effectiveness over differential-complexity models, is mainly approached in this study from the perspective of the strategy and the challenges associated with its implementation in an unstructured-grid cell-centered finite-volume LES solver.
 It should be noted that the original formulation of this model by Yang \textit{et al.} \citep{yang15} was implemented in a structured-grid finite-difference/spectral solver, and a later extension of the model to the compressible flows by Catchirayer \textit{et al.} \citep{catchirayer18} employed a finite-volume structured-grid solver.
-This makes the present study the first effort in the extension of this method to more versatile unstructured-grid, finite-volume LES solvers, which are frequently and preferably used in the industry and the research community alike, due to their ability to handle complex geometries.
+This makes the present study the first effort in the extension of this method to more versatile unstructured-grid, finite-volume LES solvers, which are frequently and preferably used in the industry and the research community alike due to their ability to handle complex geometries.
 Indeed, we observe unique challenges in the present study which were not encountered in the structured-grid environment.
-Furthermore, both the previous versions of integral wall model resulted in essentially one-dimensional wall shear stress (for the former, this resulted from a particular choice for the form of the friction-velocity components, and for the latter, this was done by design).
+Furthermore, both the previous versions of integral NEQWM were limited to essentially one-dimensional wall shear stress (for the former, this resulted from an inconsistent choice of the viscous sublayer profile, and for the latter, this was done by design).

-In this study, we discuss the implementation overheads of PDE integral wall model related to the unstructured-grid environment in detail and propose possible strategies to overcome these challenges, as well as address the limitation related to the two-dimensionality of the wall stress in this wall model.
-A brief validation study is conducted for both wall models using the channel flow .
-The performance characteristics of the spectral-based ODE wall model are discussed in detail both in \textit{a priori} and \textit{a posteriori} settings.
+In this study, we discuss the implementation overhead of integral NEQWM in the unstructured-grid environment in detail and propose possible strategies to overcome these challenges.
+We present a modification to the original integral NEQWM formulation in \citep{yang15} to rectify the inconsistent near-wall asymptotic behavior of the velocity.
+A brief validation study is conducted for the two integral wall models using the channel flow.
+Performance characteristics of the spectral-based ODE wall model are discussed in detail both in \textit{a priori} and \textit{a posteriori} settings.
 A note-worthy caveat in this study is that currently only the incompressible formulation of both these wall models have been implemented.
 This limitation will be addressed in future studies.